Consequences of Not Having a Partnership Agreement

 1. Inability to define Roles and Responsibilities

-This is very important in the business since major tasks should be divided evenly for the smooth running of the business in any partnership.
+This is very important in business, as major tasks should be divided evenly to ensure the smooth running of any partnership.
 This means that the use of a written partnership agreement allows partners to set some activities in relation to their abilities.

-This leads to lack of clarity on some of the issues because the business does not have a well laid down partnership agreement that defines the roles of each partner in the business.
+This leads to a lack of clarity on some of the issues because the business does not have a well-laid-out partnership agreement that defines the roles of each partner in the business.

-The absence will therefore cause confusion in making decisions and utilization of the resources, as well as in the smooth running of day-to-day activities.
+The absence will therefore cause confusion in making decisions and utilisation of the resources, as well as in the smooth running of day-to-day activities.

 1. Admission and Exit of Partners

 Even in the absence of a formal agreement, the addition or removal of new partners may be very problematic.
-Lack of these terms may lead to conflict on issues to do with admission of new partners or procedure for the exit of a partner from the business.
+Lack of these terms may lead to conflict on issues related to the admission of new partners or the procedure for the exit of a partner from the business.

 Such ambiguity causes problems in the relationship, and the partners argue over the rights or even the value of the partner’s stake in the business or their right to exit the partnership.